wilcoxen-courses/e215-zipfile/README.md

    1. Create a tuple called `hour` that consists of `int(mo)`, `int(dy)` and `int(hr)`.
 It uniquely identifies the hour within the year.

    1. Append `use` to the value of `hourly` for key `hour`.
+That appends the current minute's data to a list of minutes for that hour of the year.

-**C. Computing and saving the hourly averages**
+### C. Computing and saving the hourly averages

 1. Following the loop above, call `out_writer.writerow()` on the list `['month','day','hour','usage']`.
 That will write a list of column names to the output file.

 1. Create an empty list called `averages`.

 1. Use variable `hour` to loop over `sorted(hourly)`.
+That will go through the hours of the year in the correct order.
 Within the loop do this:

    1. Set `values` to the value of `hourly` for `hour`.

    1. Check whether the length of `values` is greater than 60.
 If it is, print out a message indicating the `hour` that is being dropped and then use a `continue` statement to go on to the next entry.
 The extra minutes happen due to daylight savings time: an hour in November is repeated when the clock shifts back.
 We'll drop it just to illustrate how to remove inconsistent data.
 There's also a missing hour in the spring when the clock shifts forward, and a few hours where some minutes are missing.
 We won't do anything special about the missing data.
-See the tips section for more information about local time and daylight savings.
+See the tips section for more information about local time, daylight savings, and UTC time.

    1. Set variable `avg` to the result of calling `np.mean()` on `values` and then rounding the result to 3 decimal places.